-An evening at the Shedd Aquarium with some of the world's experts on the effect of changing water levels on Chicago and the globe.
+An evening at the Shedd Aquarium with some of the world's experts on the effect of changing water levels on Chicago and the globe

 Global warming is causing sea levels to rise even faster than previously predicted.
 At the same time, levels of Lake Michigan are reaching record lows due to increased evaporation related to warmer temperatures, drought, and human water consumption.
 These changes call for mitigation and adaptation to ensure the sustainability of coastal settlements and ecosystems.

-Join us for an informative evening with some of the world's experts on these topics to understand how changing water levels will affect Chicago and the globe.
+An informative evening with some of the world’s experts on these topics to understand how changing water levels will affect Chicago and the globe.

 Rising seas and surging storms: Analysis of a present and growing threat to America’s coasts

 Ben Strauss, COO and Director of the Program on Sea Level Rise, Climate Central

 Warming-driven sea level rise, measured in inches, has already doubled the chance of extreme coastal flooding at sites around the U.S. Accelerating rise, soon to be measured in feet, will amplify risks much further, and quickly in places.
 This talk shared the latest global and local projections, and give a tour of what they could mean all around the nation.